List of Terminator comics: The Terminator (2024–2025)

-Terminator: Metal (2025)
+The Terminator: Metal (2025–2026)

-Terminator: Metal is a comic book series from Dynamite Entertainment that began release in October 2025.
-It is written by Declan Shalvey and Rory McConville, and illustrated by Lorenzo Re, Eoin Marron, Colin Craker, and Giona Zefiro.
+The Terminator: Metal is a 5-issue comic book series from Dynamite Entertainment that ran from October 2025 to February 2026.
+It was written by Declan Shalvey and Rory McConville, and illustrated by Lorenzo Re, Eoin Marron, Colin Craker, Giona Zefiro, and Luke Sparrow.
+The series consists of self-contained stories with an overarching theme.